DE4DSHOTplays/ai_phishing_project_visual/README.md

 # Phishing URL Detector — Visual Edition

-A small project that detects phishing URLs using a trained ML model and provides a Streamlit-based visual interface for exploring predictions, uploading datasets, and evaluating results.

-**Features:**
+Welcome to the Visual Edition of the Phishing URL Detector — a compact, practical tool that brings machine learning and human-friendly visuals together to help you spot phishing URLs, experiment with models, and visualize results.

+Think of this repo as a small lab:
+- a trained model you can run locally,
+- a Streamlit UI to explore and explain predictions,
+- and scripts to retrain or extend the model with your own data.

+✨ Highlights
+- Fast single-URL checks with an explanation of extracted features
-- Dataset upload (CSV with columns: `url,label`) to retrain or evaluate the model
+- Upload your own dataset (CSV with columns `url,label`) to evaluate or retrain
-- Visual evaluation: confusion matrix, ROC curve, accuracy and other metrics
+- Visual metrics: confusion matrix, ROC curve and other evaluation charts
-- Single-URL check with feature explanation
-- Streamlit UI for interactive demos and quick testing
+- Lightweight Streamlit UI for interactive demos — no heavy infra required

-**Files of interest:**
+Core files
-- `app_visual.py` : Streamlit app to run the UI
+- `app_visual.py` — Streamlit app (UI + visualizations)
+- `train_and_save.py` — training script to produce `phish_model.joblib`
-- `phish_model.joblib` : Trained model used by the app
+- `phish_model.joblib` — example trained model used by the app
-- `train_and_save.py` : Script to train a model and save `phish_model.joblib`
-- `requirements.txt` : Python dependencies
+- `requirements.txt` — Python dependencies
-- `run_phishing_visual.bat` : Windows helper to start the Streamlit app
+- `run_phishing_visual.bat` — Windows helper to launch the Streamlit app

-**Quick start (Windows / PowerShell)**
+Quick start (Windows PowerShell)
-1. Create and activate a virtualenv (recommended):
+1. Create & activate a virtual environment (recommended):

 ```powershell
 python -m venv .venv